syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/getting-started.md

 ## Adding Style sheet to the Application

-To render Ribbon component, need to import navigations and its dependent components styles as given below in `styles.css`.
+To render Ribbon control, need to import navigations and its dependent controls styles as given below in `styles.css`.

 ```
 @import "../node_modules/@syncfusion/ej2-base/styles/material.css";